 A "payback" of the unit price from this initial public offering occurs, when the Unrecovered Capital of the common units is zero.
-At that time the minimum quarterly distribution and the target distribution levels will have been reduced to zero.
-All distributions of Available Cash from all sources after that time will be treated as if they were from Operating Surplus.
+At that time the minimum treated as if they were from Operating Surplus.
 Because the minimum quarterly distribution and the target distribution levels will have been reduced to zero, the general partner will then be entitled to receive 50% of all distributions of Available Cash in its capacities as general partner and as holder of the incentive distribution rights, in addition to any distributions to which it may be entitled as a holder of units.